After Arrival Care

 2. Water immediately.

 Ever wake up squinting when someone turns on the light during your beauty sleep?
 Plants also sometimes “squint” after their dark traverse through the mail.
 They may become wilted or even bend to find a source of light.
 So don’t put your plant out in full sun just yet, even if the plant’s growing conditions say “full sun.”
-It will get there, but just give it a couple days to acclimate and adjust.
-Then give your plant the light requirements as shown on WellspringGardens.com and/or the plant’s stake.
+It will get there, but give it a couple days to acclimate and adjust.
+Then give your plant the light requirements shown on WellspringGardens.com and/or the plant’s stake.

 4. Protect from heat and cold.